 Instead of worrying about kidnapping, you can use personal safety knowledge and skills to keep kids safe most of the time.
 Exposing children to upsetting details about what happened to other kids does not make them safer – it just makes them anxious.
-The Kidpower Book for Caring Adults provides comprehensive tools for protecting kids and for preparing them to protect themselves.
+You’ll find more related resources on our Stranger Safety page.
+And, The Kidpower Book for Caring Adults provides comprehensive tools for protecting kids and for preparing them to protect themselves.

-Like caring adults everywhere, we at Kidpower are saddened and shocked each time we learn of tragic events with children such as the heart-breaking story of Sandra Cantu, an eight-year old girl who was kidnapped from a quiet mobile home park in Tracy, California.
+Like caring adults everywhere, we at Kidpower are saddened and shocked each time we learn of a tragic kidnapping and murder of a child.
 Children deserve to be safe in our neighborhoods, homes, and schools – and too often they are not.

 1. Don’t Blame the Victims